-A building used as a plant or office, and not used for dwelling purposes, precious metals, gems or antiques valued at ¥300,000 or more per piece, currency, securities (checks, share certificates, gift certificates), certificates of deposit, revenue stamps, postal stamps, automobiles and certain other items.
-TERM INSURED Short-term, one year and long-term (two to five years) AMOUNT INSURED The policyholder is required to set the amount insured under earthquake insurance within a range of 30-50% of the amount of insurance provided by his/her fire insurance.
-However, the amount insured is limited to a maximum of ¥50 million for a building\\ and ¥10 million for personal property. \ Fire insurance Ordinary fire insurance, long-term comprehensive insurance, deposit life comprehensive insurance, dwelling fire insurance, householders' comprehensive insurance, storekeepers' comprehensive insurance and certain other types of insurance. &lt;sup>\\ The amount insured of a condominium building such as apartment building is limited to ¥50 million, totaling exclusive areas and common areas.
-PAYMENT OF INSURANCE CLAIMS Insurance claims are paid according to the policyholder's earthquake insurance to cover total, half or partial loss of the policyholder's residential building and/or personal property.
-Insurable objects Degree of loss Amount of insurance claim paid Total loss 100% of amount insured (up to the current price of the insurable objects) Residential buildings, personal property Half loss 50% of amount insured (up to $50%$ of the current price of the insurable objects) Partial loss 5% of amount insured (up to $5%$ of the current price of the insurable objects) AUTHORIZATION CRITERIA OF LOSSES Total loss, half loss or partial loss applies to any of the following cases: Personal property Degree of loss Amount of loss of major structural parts Area of floor burnt down or washed away (partial loss applies when the residential building is flooded above floor level) Degree of loss of or damage to the personal property Total loss 50% or more of the current price of the residential building 70% or more of the total floor area of the residential building 80% or more of the current price of the personal property Half loss From 20% to less than 50% of the current price of the residential building From 20% to less than 70% of the total floor area of the residential building From 30% to less than 80% of the current price of the personal property Partial loss From 3% to less than 20% of the current price of the residential building The residential building was damaged but not totally or half lost although it was flooded above the floor level or above 45 cm or higher from the ground level.
-From 10% to less than 30% of the current price of the personal property CASES WHEN NO INSURANCE CLAIM IS PAYABLE:
+Ordinary fire insurance, long-term comprehensive insurance, deposit life comprehensive insurance, dwelling fire insurance, householders' comprehensive insurance, storekeepers' comprehensive insurance and certain other types of insurance.

+\\ The amount insured of a condominium building such as apartment building is limited to ¥50 million, totaling exclusive areas and common areas.

+PAYMENT OF INSURANCE CLAIMS

+Insurance claims are paid according to the policyholder's earthquake insurance to cover total, half or partial loss of the policyholder's residential building and/or personal property.

+Insurable objects Degree of loss Amount of insurance claim paid Total loss 100% of amount insured (up to the current price of the insurable objects) Residential buildings, personal property Half loss 50% of amount insured (up to 50% of the current price of the insurable objects) Partial loss 5% of amount insured (up to 5% of the current price of the insurable objects)

+AUTHORIZATION CRITERIA OF LOSSES

+Total loss, half loss or partial loss applies to any of the following cases:

+Residential building Personal property Degree of loss Amount of loss of major structural parts Area of floor burnt down or washed away (partial loss applies when the residential building is flooded above floor level) Degree of loss of or damage to the personal property Total loss 50% or more of the current price of the residential building 70% or more of the total floor area of the residential building 80% or more of the current price of the personal property Half loss From 20% to less than 50% of the current price of the residential building From 20% to less than 70% of the total floor area of the residential building From 30% to less than 80% of the current price of the personal property Partial loss From 3% to less than 20% of the current price of the residential building The residential building was damaged but not totally or half lost although it was flooded above the floor level or above 45 cm or higher from the ground level.
+From 10% to less than 30% of the current price of the personal property

+CASES WHEN NO INSURANCE CLAIM IS PAYABLE:

-- Loss or damage due to willful acts or gross negligence or violation of law - Loss or damage due to war or insurrection - · Loss or damage occurring ten days or more after the earthquake - · Loss or theft of the objects of the insurance WHEN A NON-LIFE INSURANCE COMPANY BECOMES INSOLVENT:
+- Loss or damage due to willful acts or gross negligence or violation of law - · Loss or damage due to war or insurrection - Loss or damage occurring ten days or more after the earthquake - Loss or theft of the objects of the insurance

+WHEN A NON-LIFE INSURANCE COMPANY BECOMES INSOLVENT:

+With respect to the earthquake insurance, the Non-life Insurance Policy-holders Protection Corporation of Japan will pay the insurance benefit on behalf of a bankrupt company with a 100% indemnity rate.

-When the policyholder is an individual, a small business or a condominium management union, the insurance company is fully indemnified for the insurance claim by the Non-Life Insurance Policy-holders Protection Corporation of Japan. \ Current price The current price is such that the amount of depreciation according to the service year is deducted from the price of a new building.
+\ Current price

+The current price is such that the amount of depreciation according to the service year is deducted from the price of a new building.